 8. Once you have one stone, you’re more likely to have another

 One kidney stone may not be all you ever have in your lifetime, either.
-If you’ve had one, you have a 50% risk of developing another in the next five to seven years.
+If you’ve had one, you have a 50% risk of developing another in the next five years.
 So once you experience a stone, it’s especially important to follow your doctor’s recommendations.

 9. Kidney stones are linked to other conditions